q-m/q-m.github.io/_project/2017-usage_classification_feature_reduction.md

 training is done on the data as now, but validation is done on the classifier plus rules.

-## Feature reduction
+## Feature tuning

 Feature extraction is currently pretty crude: all words found are taken as features for training the support vector machine.
 Looking at the numbers, there are 111k training items, resulting in 34k features (for 1k categories).
-That's on the high side, and there are ways to reduce this.
-Benefits would be possibly higher accuracy (recall), but also a lot less memory use, which could make the classification (and training) process quite a bit faster.

-Hints:
-- Before training, remove features occuring less than x times.
+Experiments with more sophisticated feature extraction didn't yield much improvement.
+Still there may be ways to improve this.

+Some ideas:
+- Extracting numbers as numbers, with thresholds for values (like percentages, e.g. for detecting alcohol-free drinks).
+- Combining words in n-grams.
+- Including an optional category (but it should work with and without it).
 - Add a layer between feature extraction and classification to compress features.
 One way would be to use [variational auto-encoders](https://en.wikipedia.org/wiki/Autoencoder) to 'compress' the feature set.
 This could use training items without a category.